formatq/russian-youtube-trending-trash-list/README.md

 # Russian YouTube Trending Trash List
-The trash list of Russian YouTube channels that appears in YouTube's Trending (more than 6000 channels are in the list).
+A trash list of Russian YouTube channels that appears in YouTube's Trending (over 7,000 channels are listed).

 # What is it?
 This is a list of Russian YouTube channels that appear in YouTube Trending.
-The list began to be compiled somewhere in August 2020.
+The list started to be compiled sometime in August 2020.
 Since then, it has been regularly updated.

 YouTube's channels are blocked only from the Trending page (now, music, gaming, movies).